 Step 1: Choose a Container

-It has to be compact and something that doesn’t stand out.
+It has to be compact and won’t stand out.
 Here are some options for you:

-You might not think much of a water container, but for a mini survival kit, it’s pretty much perfect.
+You might not think much of a water container, but it’s pretty much perfect for a mini survival kit.
 Get one with a wide enough opening for you to drop your items in or get them out quickly.

 A metal water container is a safe bet because one, it’s more durable.
 And two, if you ever need to purify water via the boiling method, a metal water container will come in handy.